For more information

 For those who may want a more exclusive fly fishing experience, we do trips on private water and at a few select fly fishing lodges and ranches in Northern New Mexico and Southern Colorado.These guided trips often become one of a fly fisherman's most memorable experiences.
 Along with beauty and seclusion, private fly fishing ranches and lodges usually offer an angler the best chances at catching and landing trophy sized fish.
 Each location has a different rod fee per angler, which will be added onto the cost of the trip.
 See the Fishing Trips & Rates Page.

-The Abeyta Ranch ~ Canon Bonito
+The Abeyta Ranch ~ Cañon Bonito

-Known as the Abeyta Ranch or the Canon Bonito water, this 2.5 mile stretch of the Conejos River in southern Colorado has great pools and runs which are inhabited by many large native browns and rainbows.
+Known as the Abeyta Ranch or the Cañon Bonito water, this 2.5 mile stretch of the Conejos River in southern Colorado has great pools and runs which are inhabited by many large native browns and rainbows.
 Located just across the state line from New Mexico, the ranch is on one of the best and most accessible stretches of Conejos.
 It is easy wading and there has been a large amount of stream improvement done, creating some superb holding water.
 There are lots of really nice browns and a fair number of larger rainbows throughout the ranch's water.
 The Conejos is known for its green drake and stonefly hatches and, if you are lucky enough to be there when one is happening, you stand the chance of getting into some great dry fly action.
 The landscape is beautiful.
 This section of the river flows through open meadows with hills and cliffs off in the distance.
 Slightly less than a 2 hour drive from Santa Fe, the Abeyta Ranch is a great place to have a whole section of the Conejos to yourself.

 The MK Ranch

-Located on the Navajo River just across the border into southern Colorado, the MK Ranch has about 3 miles of the prettiest fly fishing water in the West.
+Located on the upper reaches of the Navajo River just across the border into southern Colorado, the MK Ranch has about 3 miles of the prettiest fly fishing water in the West.
 The landscape and the views are absolutely incredible.
 The Navajo flows southwest out of the San Juan mountains into a beautiful valley.
-The MK Ranch is located near the upper end of this valley with the mountains and San Juan wilderness off to the east.
+The MK Ranch is located near the upstream end of the valley with the mountains and San Juan wilderness off to the east.
 The river is full of good sized wild browns and rainbows with many in the 16 to 20 inch size range.
 Under the right conditions, they are voracious eaters.
 There are incredible numbers of cased caddis covering the rocks and these are a primary food source for the fish.
 Many different types of both wet and dry caddis fly patterns are effective.
 From mid-summer into early fall, large grasshopper and terrestrial dry flies often induce crashing hits on the surface from the bigger fish.
 The fall is beautiful on the MK Ranch with the aspen's and cottonwood's leaves turning gold against the dark green of the conifers.
 This is also when the biggest browns are thinking about spawning and become very aggressive.
 The ranch is a fairly long drive from the Santa Fe area (about 2.5 hours) but it is well worth the trip.
 Another option is to stay in the Chama area or at the Quinlan Ranch and combine a day on the MK ranch along with fishing on one of the other locations in the area for a second day.

 The Bar X Bar Ranch